top of page

 ❑ Motivational Interviewing – Behavioural change tactics grounded in empathy and autonomy.

-❑ Substance Abuse Prevention
+❑ Substance Abuse Prevention and recovery

 ❑ DBT skills